elastisys/ck8s-cluster/WIP-CHANGELOG.md

+### Breaking changes
+- Adding anti-affinity to nodes in openstack will force them to be recreated by terraform.
+This will then break the kubernetes clusters.

+### Release notes
+- No migration path is available for adding anti-affinity in openstack.
+- Mirgration of harbor to v.2.0.0 requires a manual garbage collaction.
+Please follow the steps described here: [https://goharbor.io/docs/1.10/administration/garbage-collection/].
+Could be a good idea to backup aswell [https://github.com/elastisys/ck8s-ops/tree/master/backup/harbor].
+- Migration of Grafana to 7.0.3 requires a manual database backup and restore to preserve the customer data.
+Please follow the steps described [here](docs/migration.md#service-cluster).
+- If upgrading, manual removal of old elasticsearch, kibana, and exporter releases are required.
+Manual restoration of elasticsearch logs is required.

 ### Changed
 - Curator now looks at the index name to determine its age instead of looking at the index creation date
 - Nginx-ingress upgraded to 0.28.